orbitalchicken/Roadmap/README.md

 17.2
 ----
-	eom and mate-color-selector should go in Accessories two-edge scrolling regression
+	mate: eom and mate-color-selector should go in Accessories
+	cinnamon: two-edge scrolling regression
-	32-bit isolinux linux is one line short (have to scroll to see Boot from Hard Drive)
+	32-bit isolinux linux is one line short (have to scroll to see Boot from Hard Drive) [Fixed?] can't boot on ASUS laptops in EFI mode?
+	[Fixed] Could you enable “Copy to texture” with CCSM for solving Compiz window decorations render problem on Virtualbox.

 	Xfce:
 		xfce 4.12.